davidhyongae2/Crypto_currancy/ReadME.md

 ##### Deliverable 2 Requirements
-##### You will earn a perfect score for Deliverable 2 by completing all requirements below:

 The PCA algorithm reduces the dimensions of the X DataFrame down to three principal components  <br>